ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 For example, a Registry may only allow a Signed Statement to be registered, if it was signed recently.
 While the Issuer is free to add any information in the payload of the Signed Statements, the Transparency Services (and most of its Auditors) can only be expected to interpret information in the Envelope.

-Such metadata, meant to be interpreted by the Transparency Services during Registration Policy evaluation, should be added to the `reg_info` header.
+Such metadata, meant to be interpreted by the Transparency Services during Registration Policy evaluation, SHOULD be added to the `reg_info` header, unless the data is private (in which case, it MAY be sent to the Transparency Service as an additional input during registration).

 While the header MUST be present in all Signed Statements, its contents consist of a map of named attributes.
 Some attributes (such as the Issuer's timestamp) are standardized with a defined type, to help uniformize their semantics across Transparency Services.
 Others are completely customizable and may have arbitrary types.